sfinktah/Tearless/README.md

 This project is comprised of many sub-projects, which have been stripped, mangled, and molested into taking part unwillingly.

-You should clone the **Master Project** with `git clone --recursive` but that is a work in progress.
-Instead, clone all sub-modules into a common directory.
-See below.
+You should clone the **Master Project** with `git clone --recursive https://github.com/sfinktah/Tearless.git`` or clone all sub-modules into a common directory.
+See below or [Working with Submodules](https://github.com/blog/2104-working-with-submodules) for more details.

 The test executable is a stripped down example from [AntTweakBar](http://anttweakbar.sourceforge.net).